BarbourLab/lussac/README.md

 # Lussac 2.0

-Lussac 2.0 is still in development and is not yet operational.
+:warning: Lussac 2.0 is still in development and is not yet operational! :warning:

+Lussac is an **automated** and **configurable** analysis pipeline for post-processing and/or merging multiple spike-sorting analyses.
+The goal is to improve the **yield** and **quality** of data from multielectrode extracellular recordings by comparing the outputs of different spike-sorting algorithms and/or multiple runs with different parameters.
+For more information, check out our [preprint](https://www.biorxiv.org/content/10.1101/2022.02.08.479192v1).

 ## Installation